Dialectic of Enlightenment: Editions

 The book was first published as Philosophische Fragmente in New York in 1944, by the Institute for Social Research, which had relocated from Frankfurt am Main ten years earlier.
 A revised version was published as Dialektik der Aufklärung in Amsterdam by Querido in 1947.
 It was reissued in Frankfurt by S. Fischer in 1969, with a new preface by the authors, in which Gretel Adorno's contribution to the theoretical development of the text was acknowledged.

 There have been two English translations: the first by John Cumming (New York: Herder and Herder, 1972; reissues by Verso from 1979 reverse the order of the authors' names), and another, based on the definitive text from Horkheimer's collected works, by Edmund Jephcott (Stanford: Stanford University Press, 2002).

+Parilopomena of the Dialectic of the Enlightenment include Adorno’s Minima Moralia, written in 1944-1946, comprising ‘denkbilder’ b-sides of the main text written while the revised first edition was being prepared from the 1944 philosophical fragments and Horkheimer’s coda to Walter Benjamin zum Gedächtnis (1940), in which we find a thumbnail of the later book.